kristianbrox/skog/ideas.md

 - [ ] Traps

 ### Name of the game
 _The game should have a name!
-"Skog", is working title_
+"Skog", is working title.
+Or maybe uncapitalized "skog", to capture the informal aspect of walking in the woods, and interacting with nature._

 ### Logo for the game
 The game should have a logo.
 Maybe a tree, or several trees because the name is "Skog"?